 Working in the community

 Southeast Division has over 150 sworn and civilian members working in the community.
-There are four districts in the Division, each with one Sergeant and a Community Liaison Constable.
+There is one Sergeant who oversees four Community Liaison Constables who work in Southeast's four distrcts.
 All four of these constables work side by side with the stakeholders in their communities to coordinate police and community resources to achieve a common goal.
 Southeast Division is partnered with probation and parole officers who are situated within the division.

 Two constables are assigned to the Southeast Division Foot Patrol.
 These two constables are highly visible in the areas of Mill Creek Ravine, Bonnie Doon, Idylwylde, and King Edward Park.
 A problem-solving approach is used in response to identified intelligence-based priorities in this geographic area.
 They coordinate strategies of enforcing municipal, provincial, and federal laws for the purpose of maintaining social order, keeping the peace and preventing crime.